 Trauma and Distress

+Trauma is anything that overwhelms the mind and body's natural ability to cope.
 Trauma and Distress arise from a variety of different experiences in one's life, including but certainly not limited to the following: accidents involving injuries, having near death experiences, witnessing violence or the death of someone else, physical / emotional / sexual / financial abuse sustained from family members or others in one's life, being threatened, being involved in systems such as the foster care or criminal and juvenile justice systems, and many, many more.
 Trauma and distress can look like anxiety, depression, avoidance of reminders of the trauma, flashbacks, nightmares, substance use, feeling numb or feeling "spaced out", lapses in memory not due to substance use or a medical condition, and obvious changes in normal daily behavior.
 Some people have even mentally compartmentalized their trauma so well that they don't show these symptoms at all, but within the healing process these symptoms may come up.

 Trauma and Distress can be treated with a variety of strategies depending on the cause of the trauma and the person's unique set of symptoms.
 Some common strategies for healing are processing the trauma, sharing the narrative of the trauma with loved ones, increasing one's support system, rewiring unhelpful thought patterns and beliefs that resulted from the trauma, and increasing coping skills to use daily or when the individual feels triggered.
 We can help you to come to terms with your past with healthy coping skills for the future.